awsdocs/aws-lambda-developer-guide/doc_source/getting-started-create-function.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/lambda/latest/dg/images/console-designer.png)

 Choose **Amazon CloudWatch Logs** to view the log\-related permissions that the execution role grants the function\.
-When you add a trigger or configure features that require additional permissions, Lambda modifies to the function's execution role or resource\-based policy to grant the minimum required access\.
+When you add a trigger or configure features that require additional permissions, Lambda modifies the function's execution role or resource\-based policy to grant the minimum required access\.
 To view these policies, choose the key icon\.

 Choose **my\-function** in the designer to return to the function's code and configuration\.
 For scripting languages, Lambda includes sample code that returns a success response\.
 You can edit your function code with the embedded [AWS Cloud9](https://docs.aws.amazon.com/cloud9/latest/user-guide/) editor as long as your source code doesn't exceed the 3 MB limit\.